How Do I Make My Printer Wireless?

 D-Link DIR-655

-In addtion to the feature set of the D-Link DIR-628, the DIR-655 provides gigabit LAN ports for even faster wired connectivity and an additional antenna for extended range.
+In addition to the feature set of the D-Link DIR-628, the DIR-655 provides gigabit LAN ports for even faster wired connectivity and an additional antenna for extended range.
 Besides the hardware upgrades, this router has a better software feature set including better firewall protection.

 D-Link DIR-825